Book A Demo Today

 Published on October 14, 2021

-Whether they need to account for planned or unplanned downtime, many entrepreneurs are unsure of the best way to handle this situation.
-As a result, their organisations suffer from poor communication with customers.
-Additionally, their staff spends long hours taking care of machines, dealing with sudden network outages, and performing general system maintenance.
+One of the most frustrating parts of running a business is dealing with downtime.
+Whether it's planned or unplanned downtime, many businesses are unsure of the best way to handle these situations.
+As a result, your organisation can suffer from poor communication with customers, staff spending long hours taking care of machines, dealing with network outages, and performing general system maintenance.

-Planned downtime is when organisations seize production and focus on installing software upgrades, inspecting the machines, and other maintenance-related tasks.
+Planned downtime is when organisations seize production and focus on installing software upgrades, inspecting the machines, and other maintenance related tasks.
 For example, a company can decide to commit a few hours every month strictly for testing the tools used by its employees, such as communication systems and the internet network.
 The primary aim of this process is to prevent equipment failure and other complications from happening in the future.

 Whether you want to prepare for planned or unplanned downtime, one of the critical steps you should take is to create a list of your assets and sort them from the most to less important ones.
 This way, you will know which resources you have to address in the first place during downtime.